hodehoujolive/score-management-app/README.md

 ### Prerequisites

 - Ensure you have [Node.js and npm](https://nodejs.org/en/download) installed on your computer.
+- Make sure you have [mongo DB](https://www.mongodb.com/docs/manual/administration/install-community/) installed on your computer
 - A code editor (For example Visual Studio Code, Sublime Text etc.)
 - Git installed on your local machine